hyperledger/fabric/docs/source/peers/peers.md

 application and a set of peers --- it does not involve orderers.
 Phase 1 is only concerned with an application asking different organizations' endorsing peers to agree to the results of the proposed chaincode invocation.

+**Attention**: Hyperledger Fabric v2.4 introduces Fabric Gateway, which simplifies client application development by migrating transaction proposal and endorsement code from the client application to the gateway peer.
+Refer to the [Fabric Gateway](../gateway.html) documentation on the gateway process and simplified SDKs.
+The legacy process, including coding transaction proposal and endorsement in the client application, remains supported, as discussed below.

 To start phase 1, applications generate a transaction proposal which they send to each of the required set of peers for endorsement.
 Each of these *endorsing peers* then